yeehaa123/presentation-moonconf/slides.md

 <!--

-Still, the second reason is much more important.
+Personally, however, I find my second reason much more important.
 I believe, that not thinking about architecture is a mistake under all circumstances.
-Here I'm in the company of statesmen like Winston Churchill who claimed that:
+Here I'm in the company of a statesman like Winston Churchill who claimed that:

 "We shape our buildings; thereafter they shape us."

-Not thinking about the architecture of our programs means that we are shaped by implicit instead of explicit design choices.
+Not thinking about the architecture of our programs means that we are shaped by implicit rather than explicit design choices.

 -->